giorgi-o/SkinPeek/README.md

 3. In the `languages` folder of your forked repo, copy `en-GB.json` and rename it to your language code
 4. Open that file and do the thing
 5. Open a pull request

+Alternatively, you can just send me the JSON on discord and I'll upload it for you.

 Thank you! :)